CS-SI/Orekit/src/site/markdown/data/contexts.md

     with different needs,
   - research or analysis programs that need to compare computation results using different assumptions, for example different sets of EOP
-  - converters that need to modified data computed in one context to another context, for example to update coordinates computed with rapid EOP when final EOP become available
+  - converters that need to modify data computed in one context so it can be used in another context, for example to update coordinates computed with rapid EOP when final EOP become available

 Orekit must be configured appropriately to select the proper context for each task.